keytonic/wp-login-mod/README.md

 <br />

 ## Activate and configure, simple!
-This plugin does what it says... quietly.
+This plugin does what it says it will... quietly.
 No annoying pop-ups, ads or notifications.
 Set it and forget it!

 <p align="center">